magento/storefront-message-broker/README.md

 ### Stubs
 In order to make Magento Framework work in a standalone installation without relying on Magento modules, there were created few stubs:

 - `\Magento\MessageBroker\Stub\CustomAttributesDefaultTypeLocator` On bootstrap Magento tries to load all dependencies, that are required for WebAPI.
-One of such depdendency is CustomAttributesDefaultTypeLocator.
+One of such dependency is CustomAttributesDefaultTypeLocator.
 - `\Magento\MessageBroker\Stub\Encoder` Magento framework tries not only to encode, but also to translate JSON.
-We dont need this functionality.
+We don't need this functionality.
 - `\Magento\MessageBroker\Stub\Amqp\ResourceModel\MessageQueueLock` Message queue lock mechanism is utilizing Magento database, in order to get rid of database, we need to get rid of MessageQueueLock

 ### Contributing